 - Spend some time in the Ala Moana Regional Park if you get tired of the city feel.

-– Head down to the beach at Magic Island for swimming, snorkeling, or surfing.
+- Head down to the beach at Magic Island for swimming, try snorkeling or surfing.

 - Check out local places to eat and drink like Moku Kitchen or the Honolulu Beerworks.

 When you’re trying to decide where to stay in Oahu with kids, Kapolei is where you should spend your time.
 This is also where you’ll find some of the best bed and breakfasts in Oahu.
-It’s safe and welcoming and contains lots of attractions that will keep the kids happy, active, and off your back.
+Kapolei is safe and welcoming and contains lots of attractions that will keep the kids happy, active, and off your back!
 Kapolei also has lots of restaurants, cafes, and shops to keep you occupied as well, along with easy access to the beach.

 But it isn’t all shopping, eating, and screaming kids either.
-This is the best neighborhood in Oahu to stay in if you want to learn about the local culture as there are lots of attractions geared at teaching you about the culture in an entertaining way.
-Unfortunately, you won’t find as many budget accommodation options in this area, so if the price of the hotels scare you then try local apartments for a better deal.
+This is the best neighborhood in Oahu to stay in if you want to learn about the local culture as there are lots of attractions geared at teaching you about the community in an entertaining way.
+Unfortunately, you won’t find as many budget accommodation options in this area, so if the price of the best hotels scares you, then try local apartments for a better deal.